gilpanal/beatbytebot_webapp/README.md

 1. git clone https://github.com/gilpanal/beatbytebot_webapp
 2. cd beatbytebot_webapp
 3. npm i
 4. Rename "src/js/config_template.js" to "src/js/config.js".
-See Notes below
+See Note 2
 5. Do the following asjustment: https://github.com/gilpanal/beatbytebot_webapp/wiki/Solved-Issues
 6. npm run dev
 7. Open 127.0.0.1/index.html

 #### NOTES:
+1. Please when using the web browser avoid Safari as it's not compatible with Telegram voice recording audio format (.oga/ogg)
-In case you are also running the API project locally (https://github.com/gilpanal/beatbytebot_api#how-to-run-it-locally).
+2. In case you are also running the API project locally (https://github.com/gilpanal/beatbytebot_api#how-to-run-it-locally).
 Change `MODE=DEV` at `config.js`
 DEVPORT is `8080` by default or the number choosen for the API in case you use a different port.
 BOT_NAME_DEV is the name of your custom bot in case you want to allow login in the web client using the Telegram Login Widget (https://core.telegram.org/widgets/login).
 This also gives persmission to upload and delete tracks in channels/groups where the user is admin.
 More details: https://github.com/gilpanal/beatbytebot_webapp/wiki/Telegram-Login-Widget